Localish: Video quality

 The network broadcasts in a lower-bandwidth form of 720p HD format in order to preserve bandwidth for the main HD station signal and additional 480i digital subchannels.

-Cable carriage is also featured in the ABC O&O markets (for example Xfinity in Chicago, Fresno, Houston, Philadelphia, and San Francisco; Spectrum in Los Angeles and the Research Triangle; Altice USA in New York City), either as a full HD feed or a 480i standard definition version.
+Cable carriage is also featured in the ABC O&O markets (for example Xfinity in Chicago, Fresno, Houston, Philadelphia, and San Francisco; Spectrum in Los Angeles and the Research Triangle; Optimum in New York City), either as a full HD feed or a 480i standard definition version.
 As of December 2017, WLS-TV only carries a standard definition version of the network due to a channel sharing agreement with UniMas station WXFT-DT which requires a high definition broadcast of that station.

 Affiliates

 Localish is available over-the-air as a digital subchannel of the following stations: